gartung/larexamples/larexamples/AnalysisExample/ADDITIONAL_NOTES.md

-6. Don't confuse the name "AnalysisExample" (in the larexamples repository) with the contents of the package "AnalysisBase" (in the lardata repository).
+6. Don't confuse the name "AnalysisExample" (in the larexamples repository) with the contents of the package "AnalysisBase" (in the lardataobj repository).
 The AnalysisBase package contains classes that define the final physics objects produced by the reconstruction process (particle ID, shower energy, etc.).
 The AnalysisExample package provides an example of how to analyze "stuff" that's been put in LArSoft event records.